IRS Form 8606 Instructions

 • Distributions made upon death or due to disability for any Roth IRA where a contribution was made at least 5 years prior.

-• Qualified distributions from Form 8915-F that were repaid (see IRS instructions)
+• Qualified distributions from Form 8915-F that were repaid in 2023, on or before the repayment deadline

 • Distributions incident to divorce

 If you meet the criteria, those qualified distributions will not appear on your Form 8606.
-So, for most retirees worrying about reporting their Roth IRA withdrawals, don’t.
+So, for most retirees who worry about reporting their Roth IRA withdrawals, you don’t need to worry.

 Since the lifetime limit is $10,000, this separate block forces the calculation.
 Any withdrawals for expenses exceeding this amount may be subject to penalty.